Digital Proxy Footprints: How Facebook & Google Detect Proxies in 2026

 Solution: For tasks requiring a high level of trust, choose residential or mobile proxies with ASNs from real providers.
 Check rDNS for compliance with provider standards.

-Level 2: Passive OS Fingerprinting (p0f and TCP/IP Stack)
+2. Passive OS fingerprinting (p0f and TCP/IP Stack)

-This involves deep analysis: checking the TCP/IP stack.
+Checking the TCP/IP stack requires deep analysis.
 Operating systems form network packets in unique ways.
 Tools like p0f allow for the passive determination of the source traffic's OS.

 Key Parameters: